asettle/cloud-reno-test/README.md

    - fixes
    - other

-   Edit the template to include only the sections you want to use.
+   Edit the template to include *only* the section(s) you want to use.

 6. Save the file.

+7. Check for common syntax issues by running `reno lint`.
+If you get a Python traceback, there is something wrong with your note.

-7. Add to the commit:
+8. Add to the commit:

-   `$ git add --all`
+   `$ git add releasenotes/notes`

-8. Commit your change:
+9. Commit your change:

-    `$ git commit -a -ma "MY MESSAGE HERE"
+    `$ git commit -a -ma "MY MESSAGE HERE"`

-9. Push back up to GitHub:
+10. Push back up to GitHub:

    `$ git push`

-10. Have someone (asettle) review your PR quickly to ensure there are no breaks.
+11. Have someone (asettle) review your PR quickly to ensure there are no breaks.
     Once that is complete, move to the next steps.

 ## Building release notes